 - Belonging to or related to the Fungi Kingdom.
 That is, the taxon of organisms that are classified as fungi in biology.

 - Organisms that have intermediate characteristics between the Animal and Plant Kingdom.
 Commonly, they are called mushrooms.

-A fungus is a eukaryotic microorganism.
-The microorganisms belonging to this kingdom, due to their characteristics do not enter the classification of any other kingdom.
+The word fungi comes from the Latin fungus which means fungus.
+From this term the designation in Spanish is born and also in the case of the English language, which is fungus.
+A fungus is a eukaryotic-like microorganism.
+The microorganisms belonging to this kingdom, due to their characteristics, do not enter the classification of any other kingdom.

 - They do not have their own mobility.